jdh8/jdh8.org/about/index.md

 About this site
 ---------------
-This site is primarily about mathematics and computer science.
+This site is primarily about computer science and contract bridge.
+I also play Japanese mahjong, but I am not good enough to write about it.

 [GitHub Pages][GHP] uses [Jekyll][Jekyll], enabling me to write modularized stylesheets in [Sass][Sass].